robbycp/react-native-boilerplate/README.md

   - add value for file .env.staging and .env.production using .env-example template
 11. in app update functionality
   - This functionality is requiring apps to be uploaded in play store.
 If this blocks your development, you can set WITH_APP_VERSION_CHECK to false in your .env .
 [Reference](https://stackoverflow.com/questions/60718191/in-app-update-gives-installexception-error-api-not-available)
+12. Add git label in Pull Request (PR).
+It will be used for automated workflow.
+  - `Type:Fix` : this PR fixing small / minor changes.
+  - `Type:Feature` : this PR has new / modified features
+  - `Type:Major` : this PR contain breaking changes.
+Ex: major refactor code, deprecated API response / request
+  - `QAPassed` : when QA engineer already pass manual QA
+  - `lockDeploy` : label for branch `release/` to stop other branch to be merged to branch `release/`

 ## Build, Publish, versioning
 ### Caveats